rocky-linux/documentation/docs/labs/systems_administration_I/lab7-software_management.md

         The "-y" option used in the preceding command suppresses the "[y/N]" prompt to confirm the action that `dnf` is about to perform.
 This means that all confirmation actions (or interactive responses) will be "yes" (y).

 3. DNF provides an "Environment Group" option that makes adding a new feature set to a system easy.
 To add the feature, you would typically have to install a few packages individually, but using `dnf`, all you need to know is the name or description of the feature you want.
-Use `dnf` to display a list of all the groups available to you.
+Use `dnf` to display a list of available groups.
 Type:

     ```
     $ dnf group list